alecmuffett/dohot/README.md

 * configured `DoH` to use only the SOCKS5 interface provided by a local `tor` daemon
 * advertised that resolver using DHCP on my home network, and finally...
 * set my firewall to block all network egress to ports 53 & 853, TCP & UDP
+  * except for permitting the resolver itself to have just enough port 53 access to bootstrap

 ## Experiment Results Summary